Downtown’s Pet Project

 Pioneer Square on game day is a blue- and green-tinged scene, but the crowds at Quality Athletics and the rowdy lines of ticketholders who filter into CenturyLink Field create a spectacle best taken in from 26 stories up, next to an outdoor fire pit, glass of syrah or pilsner in hand.
 Not to mention actual football and soccer games—you can see the action at CenturyLink Field from the rooftop at The Wave at Stadium Place.

-This sparkling Jenga stack of modern, geometric glass towers over Pioneer Square.
+This sparkling Jenga stack of modern, geometric glass towers over the neighborhood.
 The 333-unit complex leans into its stadium-adjacent location with a sports-themed lounge where touchdown cannons echo from the field to the TV screen in a matter of seconds.
 Not that everything here revolves around sports: Residents can book a block of time at the wine lounge, complete with a long wooden tasting table.
 A wall of dark wooden lockers, all temperature controlled, allows residents to store their best bottles.
 This being the Northwest, of course, some also stash bomber bottles of IPA.
 It’s one of several communal spaces (a game room, two dog runs, a recliner-filled theater) that can make life in a studio or one- or two-bedroom apartment feel expansive.
-Or there’s always the two-bedroom, 2,000-square-foot penthouse, with a view that puts you nearly eye level with the top of Smith Tower.
+Or there’s always the two-bedroom, 2,000-square-foot penthouse, with a view that feels nearly eye level with the top of Smith Tower.

 Peace and Proximity

 Between that and the U-shaped roof deck eight floors up, dotted with fireplaces and barbecues, the 234 units pack in 32 different floor plans including studios and one- and two-bedrooms.
-Not to mention Ping-Pong, Pac-Man, yoga classes, stations for washing your car and/or dog, and a top-floor guest suite that residents can rent for visitors.
+Not to mention Ping-Pong, Pac-Man, stations for washing your car and/or dog, and a top-floor guest suite that residents can rent for visitors.
 The irony: Living here means you never have to leave Capitol Hill, despite the train station just footsteps away.

 A Scenic Runner’s High